Darren Barr: Heart of Midlothian

-On 25 January 2010, it was announced that Barr had signed a 3-year pre-contract with Hearts and would complete his move to Edinburgh upon the expiration of his contract with Falkirk at the end of the season.
+On 25 January 2010, it was announced that Barr had signed a 3-year pre-contract with Heart of Midlothian, and would complete his move to Edinburgh upon the expiration of his contract with Falkirk at the end of the season.
 He was officially presented as a Hearts player at a press conference at Tynecastle on 8 June 2010.
 He made his debut on the opening day of the season against St Johnstone.
 Barr initially became a regular in the Hearts team at the start of the season but a loss of form and impressive displays by Craig Thomson saw Barr dropped from the team.
 Injury further limited his appearances, and he only made 14 appearances that season.

 Barr's first appearance of the new season came in the League Cup against Ayr United on 21 September 2011.
 A recurrence of his hernia injury that required surgery caused further setbacks, and his next appearance came as a substitute against Motherwell in the league on Christmas Eve.
 Barr was consistently selected in midfield by manager Paulo Sergio in the last few months of the 2011–12 season ahead of established midfield players.
 In the 2012 Scottish Cup Final, Barr started the match in central midfield and scored the opening goal in a 5–1 win against Hibernian.
 His only league goal for Hearts also came against Hibernian, in his final appearance for the club at the end of 2012–13; he left when his contract expired at the end of that season.